shakhyar/Temperature-Alert/README.md

 # Temparature Alert using Fetch.ai's uAgents for TechFest HackAI 2023-24

-***NOTE: For some reason, github is not showing images.
-Please open the `flowchart.jpg` for the Flowchart and refer to `img/` directory for screenshots of the working app***
+***NOTE: For some reason, github html viewer is not showing my uploaded images.
+Please open the `flowchart.jpg` for the Flowchart and refer to `img/` directory for screenshots of the working app in your local machine***

 *Showcasing a simple yet powerful implementation of the `uAgents` library.*